Terrell Maze: Baltimore Ravens

 After going undrafted in the 2007 NFL draft, Maze signed with the Baltimore Ravens as an undrafted free agent.
 He was waived prior to the regular season.

 Los Angeles Avengers

 Maze signed with the Los Angeles Avengers of the Arena Football League in October 2007 and played with the team during the 2008 season.
 He recorded 83 tackles, two interceptions, 13 pass breakups, a forced fumble, two fumble recoveries and one touchdown during his rookie season.

 Maze was released from his contract when the AFL folded in 2009.

 New York Sentinels

 Maze was drafted by the New York Sentinels of the United Football League in the UFL Premiere Season Draft.
 He signed with the team on August 5, 2009.

 Saskatchewan Roughriders

 Terrell Maze signed with the Saskatchewan Roughriders of the Canadian Football League.
-Through his first three seasons in the CFL Maze accumulated 106 tackles, 1 quarterback sack 2 interceptions and 1 fumble recovery.
+Through his first three seasons in the CFL Maze accumulated 106 tackles, a quarterback sack, two interceptions and one fumble recovery.
 Following the 2014 CFL season Maze signed a contract extension to stay with the Riders.